emb-riscv/specs-markdown/exceptions-and-interrupts.md

 The ABI bit is used mainly for compatibility reasons, until the EABI will be finalised and implemented by the compiler.

-> <sup>The HANDLER_RETURN does not include a bit telling the resulting application/handler mode, since it can be restored from the saved `status` register.
-Saving this register is needed not only for the mode (which might have been added to HANDLER_RETURN), but for the `cause` field, which otherwise may be overriten by nested interrupts.</sup>
+> <sup>The HANDLER_RETURN pattern does not include a bit defining the resulting application/handler mode, since it can be restored from the saved `status` register.
+Saving this register is necessary not only for the `handler` bit (which might have been added to HANDLER_RETURN), but for the `cause` field, which otherwise may be overriten by nested interrupts.</sup>